I’m surrounded by dresses and curves and legs, I find myself thinking rather bitterly,

 I could feel it slumping further and further.

-I wasn’t sure if I was going to throw up or collapse in a
+I wasn’t sure if I was going to throw up or collapse in a puddle of tears.

 I shifted uncomfortably.